-Marin County voters will face a significant number of tax measures on the ballot in the June 2, 2026 primary election.
+Marin County voters will several tax measures on the ballot in the June 2, 2026 primary election aand several more on the ballot in the November 3, 2026 general election.
+The Coalition of Sensible Taxpayers calls it a “Tax Tsunami.”

 These local measures do not meet the basic standards used by the Coalition of Sensible Taxpayers (C$T) to earn support from that non-partisan organization.
 Those standards include: